Trucking industry in the United States: History

 The trucking industry has affected the political and economic history of the United States in the 20th century.
 Before the invention of automobiles, most freight was moved by train or horse-drawn vehicle.

+The number of trucks rose steadily over the period 1900-1920.
+In 1904, there were 700 trucks in the United States, whereas by 1920, there were approximately 1,1 million trucks.
+During this time period, trucks were an effective substitute for short-haul railroading.
+The nascent trucking industry benefitted from hidden subsidies (such as government funding of road construction and maintenance) and from an absence of the kinds of regulations that limited profitability in the railroad sector.

 Trucks were first used extensively by the military during World War I. With the increase in construction of paved roads, trucking began to achieve a significant foothold in the 1930s.
 Public safety concerns made it necessary to implement various government regulations (such as the 1965 hours of service rule, later revised with a compliance date of July 1, 2012) of how long drivers were allowed to work and drive each day/week.
 In 1956, Taxpayers provided funds to build the Interstate Highway System, an extensive network of highways and freeways that linked major cities across the continent.
 The addition of Interstate Highway System also made it possible for the trucking industry to grow substantially in the late 1950s and early 1960s and trucking has come to dominate the freight industry in the latter portion of the 20th century.

 Trucking achieved national attention during the 1960s and 70s when songs and movies about truck driving were major hits.
 Truck drivers participated in widespread strikes against the rising cost of fuel, during the energy crises of 1973 and 1979.
 Congress deregulated the trucking industry with the passage of the Motor Carrier Act of 1980.